 Citrix ShareFile is the safer option.
 After all, it uses 256-bit encryption, while iCloud only uses 128-bit encryption.
 It’s also targeted toward businesses rather than individuals, meaning it’s bound to have more security features.

-These include permission management, remote wipe for mobile devices, and multi-factor authentication.
-That said, it does cost more than iCloud even if you go for the cheapest plan available.
+These include permission management, remote wipes for mobile devices, and multi-factor authentication.
+That said, it does cost more than iCloud, even if you go for the cheapest plan available.

 Best Alternative to iCloud and Citrix ShareFile